rerako/Unity-tripups-in-Godot/README.md

 *

-Issue 1: why can't I see variables in Godot Inspector like in Unity Inspector displays public Variables (Applicable to only 4.x)
+Issue 1: why can't I see variables in Godot Inspector like in Unity Inspector displays public Variables (may need to check what version of Godot you have if it support its)

 	Purpose: To add the drag and drop references directly from scene to the specific script instead of searching for it through scripting.